The Changing Status Of Indian Women

 The status of Indian women can be divided into two distinct periods, the British rule, i.e., Pre-Independent India and the Post-Independent India.
-The British Rule in the 18th century brought in some degree of political orderliness, but the social structure, customs and practices remained unchanged.
+The British Rule in the 18th century brought in some degree of political orderliness, but the social structure, customs, and practices remained unchanged.
 It was mainly during the 19th century that the reform movement undertaken by enlightened thinkers and leaders of Indian society like Raja Rammohan Roy who understood the importance of women’s participation that the status of Indian women started changing for the better.

-When most of the men freedom fighters were in prison the women came forward and took charge of the struggle.
+When most of the men’s freedom fighters were in prison the women came forward and took charge of the struggle.
 Indian women actively participated in the freedom movement to highlight the importance of the elevation of the status of the Indian women which also had different thrusts.
-The founding of the Indian National Congress in 1885 and Mahatma Gandhi’s non-violent movement not only led to the political emancipation but also was a step in the direction for social reconstruction.
+The founding of the Indian National Congress in 1885 and Mahatma Gandhi’s non-violent movement not only led to political emancipation but also was a step in the direction for social reconstruction.

-Women’s enthusiasm in participating in the armed revolution helped Netaji Subash Chandra Bose to set up the Rani of Jhansi Regiment of the Indian National Army.
+Women’s enthusiasm for participating in the armed revolution helped Netaji Subash Chandra Bose to set up the Rani of Jhansi Regiment of the Indian National Army.
 Women’s participation in the freedom movement was very extensive.
 Smt.
 Kasturba Gandhi, Madam Bhikaji Cama, Sarla Devi, Muthu Lakshmi Reddy, Aruna Asaf Ali, Sucheta Kriplani, Durga Bai Deshmukh, Priti Lata Waddedar, Captain Lakshmi and Janaki Davar of INA, Jahanara Shahnawaz, Randhabai Subbarayan, etc., are only a few to have out of the many.

-There have been lot of changes over the past few millennia, in modern India women have held high offices including that of the President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers and Governors.
+There have been a lot of changes over the past few millennia, in modern India women have held high offices including that of the President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers, and Governors.
 Women’s rights are secured under the Constitution of India — mainly, equality, dignity, and freedom from discrimination; further, India has various statutes governing the rights of women.